Pylons/pyramid/docs/narr/startup.rst

 .. code-block:: text

-  $ paster serve myproject/MyProject.ini
+  $ pserve myproject/MyProject.ini
   Starting server in PID 16601.
   serving on 0.0.0.0:6543 view at http://127.0.0.1:6543

-This chapter explains what happens between the time you press the "Return" key on your keyboard after typing ``paster serve myproject/MyProject.ini`` and the time the line ``serving on 0.0.0.0:6543 ...`` is output to your console.
+This chapter explains what happens between the time you press the "Return" key on your keyboard after typing ``pserve myproject/MyProject.ini`` and the time the line ``serving on 0.0.0.0:6543 ...`` is output to your console.